sapreviraj/Predicting-Good-or-Bad-Loan-/README.md

-# Data-Analysis-Project-on-Lending-Club-Dataset predicting whethere a loan is good or bad.
+# Data Analysis Project on Lending Club Dataset predicting whether a loan is good or bad.

 # About the Data
 The data contains 890 thousand observations and 75 variables.
 It contains complete loan data for all loans issued through the 2007-2015, including the current loan status (Current, Late, Fully Paid, etc.) and latest payment information.